mstuttgart/flask-pycharm-templates/README.md

-# Flask Pycharm Templates
+# Flask PyCharm Templates

-Collection of Jetbrains Pycharm IDE templates to help you develop Flask web applications.
+Collection of Jetbrains PyCharm IDE templates to help you develop Flask web applications.

 ## Features

-All `Pycharm Flask` code snippets start with the `f` letter.
+All `PyCharm Flask` code snippets start with the `f` letter.

 ### Python snippets